 Welcome to Forecast! 🙌 If you read this article, your organization probably just signed up for Forecast.
 Forecast is a Professional Services Automation (PSA) tool for Project & Resource Management.
 This article will focus on everything you need to know as a Manager or Controller in Forecast.

 We chose to keep Managers and Controllers in the same article, since views and permission levels are almost the same.
-The only difference is that a Controller also has access to financial information, i.e. create and edit rate cards and budgets, and view overall financial information for the organization.
+The only difference is that a Controller also has access to financial information, i.e. create and edit rate tasks and budgets, and view overall financial information for the organization.

 First, before we dig into your workflow as a Manager or Controller, we have a few terms we want to introduce you to in order to understand Forecast.
 We also have our Product Tour taking you by the hand when you first enter the system.
 We refer to this for a basic first-hand interactive experience.
 If you're not already assigned to a project; the first step you'll see is to create your first project.
 A project contains various tabs that we will get back to later.